December 29 - Lost to Time: The Final Record of Alexandria’s Great Lighthouse

 Today’s Reflection

-The massive bronze mirrors of the Lighthouse of Alexandria were marvels of ancient engineering.
-By reflecting sunlight across vast distances, they transformed an ordinary harbor into a haven of safety for weary sailors.
-During the day, these mirrors didn't create their own light—they simply caught the sun's brilliance and amplified it, guiding travelers through treacherous waters.
-At night, the lighthouse relied on fire, but in the daylight, its effectiveness depended entirely on those mirrors.
+The Lighthouse of Alexandria stood among the greatest achievements of the ancient world.
+Rising above the harbor, it marked safety for sailors navigating dangerous waters and uncertainty.
+Ancient writers described it as a structure of remarkable ingenuity, one that used height, fire, and reflective surfaces to cast light far across the sea.
+However the system functioned in precise terms, its purpose was clear.
+It existed to guide, to warn, and to make the way visible for those who could not see it for themselves.

+What made the lighthouse remarkable was not simply its size or craftsmanship, but its singular devotion to that purpose.
+It did not create its own light.
+It gathered what was given and directed it outward.
+In the same way, Scripture teaches that our calling is not to generate spiritual light, but to receive it and reflect it faithfully.

-This historical image resonates deeply with our calling as followers of Christ.
-We don't generate the light of salvation; we reflect it.
-As Paul reminds us in "For God, who said, 'Let light shine out of darkness,' made his light shine in our hearts to give us the light of the knowledge of God's glory displayed in the face of Christ" 2 Corinthians 4:6 (NIV).
-The God who spoke light into existence places His divine light within us—not to hoard it, but to reflect and amplify it, bringing hope to a darkened world.
+“For God, who said, ‘Let light shine out of darkness,’ made his light shine in our hearts to give us the light of the knowledge of God’s glory displayed in the face of Christ.”
+2 Corinthians 4:6 (NIV)

-But here's where this ancient lesson challenges us today: those bronze mirrors didn't stay polished on their own.
-Constant exposure to salt air, sea spray, and grime dulled their surfaces.
-Left unattended, they could no longer fulfill their purpose.
-Workers had to climb the lighthouse, tirelessly polishing and aligning the mirrors to ensure they captured the sun's full radiance.

-What about us?
-How often do we neglect our own "mirrors"?
-Distractions, sin, rebellion, pride, and weariness cloud our hearts, making it harder for others to see Christ through us.
-Reflecting His light takes intentional spiritual maintenance: daily prayer, Scripture engagement, and repentance.
-It's not about perfection but about realigning our lives to His purpose.
-Like polishing our mirrors so they can shine again.
+The light originates with God.
+Our role is to receive it and allow it to shine through us.
+This is why Scripture consistently frames our visibility as derivative rather than self-produced.
+Just as the lighthouse depended on careful alignment and upkeep, our spiritual lives require attentiveness.
+Reflection is not automatic.
+It demands intention, not to manufacture light, but to remain rightly oriented toward its source.

+Jesus spoke in similar terms when he described his followers as light meant to be seen, not hidden.
+“You are the light of the world,” he told his disciples, urging them to let that light shine so that others might see and glorify the Father rather than the vessel through which the light passed (Matthew 5:14–16).
+The light is visible, but the glory belongs elsewhere.

 Practical Application